It seems like everywhere you look in the grocery store, products are masquerading as healthy options.

 However, your body can only process so much energy at once.
 When you ingest simple sugars (soda, candy, pastries, typical sugary cereals), your body gets a massive influx of energy.
 Often, this is too much energy.

-This energy spikes your insulin levels, which trigger a response in which this energy that cannot be used is now stored.
+This energy spikes your insulin levels, which triggers a response in which this energy that cannot be used is now stored.
 Energy is stored in our body in one way – as fat.
 That’s why a diet high in refined sugar is nearly guaranteed to lead to obesity and/or diabetes.

 However, being healthy is about more than avoiding excess weight gain.
 For your benefit, you should learn more about living a healthier and happier life.